composer

 Jack Gray graduated from Dickinson College,

-In the 1990s, like most composers of his generation, Jack turned his attention toward music and video technology, and began working exclusively on the production of his own recordings and films.
+Like many composers of his generation, Jack eventually turned his attention toward music and video technology, and began working exclusively on the production of his own recordings and films.

 Jack's ongoing credo is to (attempt to!) create truly unique and compelling musical magic.
 He is a strong believer that music must project personality - openly and without reserve - and that there is little value in rehashing what has been done before unless it can be done better (and there's the rub, of course!).